By Özge Terzioğlu

 Starlight lamented that she wanted nothing more than to “know when he can come home, not anything else.”

-Sacramento County Public Information Officer, Brenda Bongiorno, seconded Starlight’s frustration with CDCR’s slow processing of credits for transfers.
+Sacramento County Public Information Officer, Brenda Bongiorno, seconded Starlight’s frustration with CDCR’s slow processing of transfers.

-She told the Vanguard, “Our goal has always been to transfer out all sentenced inmates as soon as possible, but due to the pandemic, prisons have not been accepting any transfers.
+She said, “Our goal has always been to transfer out all sentenced inmates as soon as possible, but due to the pandemic, prisons have not been accepting any transfers.
 Within the last week they have started to allow a small number of transfers which has allowed us to send a limited number of our sentenced inmates.”

 Contrary to John’s experiences, Bongiorno asserted that “inmates do in fact have a scheduled release date,” and if they don’t know what it is, “they can obtain this date from their floor officer via an inmate Kite request.”

 After several grueling months of anxiety and uncertainty, on Nov.
 16, Starlight and John were finally given some clarity on his transfer.
-In their last correspondence with the Vanguard, John was expecting to be transferred to a CDCR intake center by Nov.
+In their last correspondence with us, John was expecting to be transferred to a CDCR Intake Center by Nov.
 30, where his credits would be calculated.

 John’s experiences mirror hearings from the Sacramento County Superior Court in which release dates for defendants are extremely unclear.